how much to tip? | 23% or 10% | not customary?

 - Housekeeping $5-10 per night for a hotel or lodge room and double it for kitchens or extra bedrooms (envelopes are usually provided).

-- Fuel – all stations are full service and before credit cards it was traditional for the attendant to wash your windows, check your oil etc. and receive a couple hundred colones coins ($0.30) from the change.
-We’ve had everything from no extras (obviously no tip) to a couple of guy with sponges, hoses and squeegees basically doing a quickie car wash on a mud encrusted Land Cruiser in under five minutes ($5).
+- Gas Station Attendant – all stations are full service and before credit cards it was traditional for the attendant to wash your windows, check your oil etc. and receive a couple hundred colones coins ($0.30) from the change.
+We’ve had everything from no extras (obviously no tip) to a couple of guys with sponges, hoses and squeegees basically doing a quickie car wash on a mud encrusted Land Cruiser in under five minutes ($5-$10).

-- Tractor that pulls you out when you get your rental car stuck in a river ford or mud bog – $50 minimum up to a couple hundred bucks…
+- Tractor that pulls you out of the mud when you get your rental car stuck in a river ford – $50 minimum but could be up to a couple hundred bucks…

 It would be wonderful if we lived in a world where everyone received a living wage for a day’s work but we don’t.
 We’ve actually seen little messages at hotels that more or less say “We don’t pay our staff a living wage so if you don’t want them to starve please give a generous tip.”
 It’s a bit of a conundrum because my gut response is “how incredibly offensive, I’m not leaving a cent,” but then of course that’s just punishing the worker who doesn’t set the policy anyway.